Skip to main content

 Eumelanin Production Without UV

-Selectively activates MC1R to drive synthesis of photoprotective eumelanin independent of sun exposure, increasing melanin density up to 41% in fair-skinned subjects.[3][6]
+Selectively activates MC1R to drive synthesis of photoprotective eumelanin independent of sun exposure.
+In fair-skinned volunteers, melanin density rose by about 41% in those with the lowest baseline pigmentation.[2]

 UV-Independent DNA Repair

-Combined with narrowband UVB phototherapy, achieved 48.6% repigmentation versus 33.3% with phototherapy alone in a multicenter randomized trial, with faster onset on the face and upper extremities.[4][5]
+Added to narrowband UVB phototherapy, afamelanotide produced 48.6% repigmentation versus 33.3% with phototherapy alone in a randomized trial, with faster facial response.[5][6]

 What is Melanotan 1 (Afamelanotide)?

-Afamelanotide, also known as Melanotan 1, is a synthetic 13-amino-acid linear analog of alpha-melanocyte-stimulating hormone.
-Its chemical designation is [Nle4, D-Phe7]-alpha-MSH, reflecting two key substitutions: norleucine replaces methionine at position 4 (preventing oxidative degradation) and D-phenylalanine replaces L-phenylalanine at position 7 (conferring protease resistance).
-These modifications make it 10 to 1,000 times more potent than native alpha-MSH with a much longer duration of action.
+Melanotan 1, known by its International Nonproprietary Name afamelanotide, is a synthetic 13-amino-acid linear analog of alpha-melanocyte-stimulating hormone (alpha-MSH).
+Its chemical designation is [Nle4, D-Phe7]-alpha-MSH, reflecting two substitutions from the native hormone: norleucine replaces methionine at position 4 to prevent oxidative degradation, and D-phenylalanine replaces L-phenylalanine at position 7 to resist enzymatic breakdown.
+These changes make it more potent than native alpha-MSH and give it a much longer duration of action.

 Afamelanotide is the first and only melanocortin-1 receptor agonist approved for therapeutic use.
-The FDA approved it in October 2019 under the brand name Scenesse for increasing pain-free light exposure in adults with erythropoietic protoporphyria (EPP), a rare genetic disorder where accumulated protoporphyrin IX causes severe phototoxic pain upon light exposure.
-The EMA had previously approved it in 2014.
+The FDA approved it in October 2019 under the brand name Scenesse to increase pain-free light exposure in adults with a history of phototoxic reactions from erythropoietic protoporphyria (EPP), a rare inherited disorder in which protoporphyrin IX accumulates and causes severe burning pain on exposure to light.
+The European Medicines Agency had approved it earlier, in 2014.
 It is manufactured by Clinuvel Pharmaceuticals as a 16 mg biodegradable subcutaneous implant.

 How Does It Work?

 Afamelanotide binds selectively to MC1R on the surface of melanocytes.
-This activates the Gs protein/adenylyl cyclase/cAMP/PKA signaling cascade, which phosphorylates CREB and upregulates MITF (microphthalmia-associated transcription factor).
-MITF then drives expression of tyrosinase, TRP-1, and TRP-2, the enzymes responsible for eumelanin synthesis.
-The resulting brown/black eumelanin is deposited in the epidermis where it absorbs UV radiation and scavenges free radicals.
+This activates the Gs protein and adenylyl cyclase, raising intracellular cAMP and activating protein kinase A (PKA).
+PKA phosphorylates CREB and upregulates MITF, the master transcription factor for the pigment pathway.
+MITF then drives expression of tyrosinase, TRP-1, and TRP-2, the enzymes that produce eumelanin.
+The resulting brown-black eumelanin is deposited in the epidermis, where it absorbs light and scavenges free radicals.

-Beyond pigmentation, MC1R/cAMP signaling activates a DNA repair pathway that operates independently of melanin production.
-PKA phosphorylates ATR (ataxia telangiectasia and Rad3-related protein) at serine 435, which enhances its binding with XPA, a critical nucleotide excision repair factor.
-This accelerates removal of cyclobutane pyrimidine dimers and 6-4 photoproducts from damaged DNA.
-The effect occurs even in melanocytes that lack tyrosinase.
+Beyond pigmentation, MC1R-cAMP signaling activates a DNA repair pathway that operates independently of melanin production.
+PKA phosphorylates ATR (ataxia telangiectasia and Rad3-related protein) at serine 435, and this modified form recruits XPA, a core nucleotide excision repair factor, to sites of UV photodamage.
+The result is faster removal of cyclobutane pyrimidine dimers and 6-4 photoproducts.
+This repair-enhancing effect has been demonstrated in cultured human melanocytes and does not depend on pigment synthesis.

-In EPP patients specifically, the increased eumelanin layer absorbs visible light wavelengths that would otherwise excite accumulated protoporphyrin IX in the skin.
-By reducing photon absorption by protoporphyrin, afamelanotide decreases the painful phototoxic reactions that confine these patients indoors.
+In EPP specifically, the thicker eumelanin layer absorbs the visible-light wavelengths that would otherwise excite the protoporphyrin IX accumulated in the skin and dermal blood vessels.
+By limiting how much light reaches that protoporphyrin, afamelanotide reduces the phototoxic reactions that otherwise confine these patients indoors.

 Mechanism of Action

-Afamelanotide selectively activates MC1R on melanocytes, driving eumelanin synthesis through the cAMP/PKA/CREB/MITF cascade and simultaneously enhancing nucleotide excision repair through ATR phosphorylation and XPA recruitment.
-It does not cross the blood-brain barrier meaningfully, so it lacks the central nervous system effects (sexual, appetite) seen with Melanotan 2.
+Afamelanotide selectively activates MC1R on melanocytes, driving eumelanin synthesis through the cAMP/PKA/CREB/MITF cascade while simultaneously enhancing nucleotide excision repair through PKA-mediated ATR phosphorylation and XPA recruitment.
+Because it is MC1R-selective and does not meaningfully reach the central nervous system, it lacks the sexual and appetite effects associated with the non-selective peptide Melanotan 2.

 AfamelanotideMC1R BindingSelective agonismcAMP / PKA / CREBMITF transcriptionATR PhosphorylationSer435 / XPA recruitmentEumelanin ProductionTyrosinase, TRP-1/2upregulationUV PhotoprotectionMelanin absorbs radiation& scavenges radicalsDNA RepairNucleotide excision repairindependent of melaninMC1R-Selective Pigmentation & UV-Independent DNA Repair